 Optional Curbside Composting Program

 Acceptable materials generally include yard waste and biodegradable food scraps, and toters may be shared by neighbors.
 See this USEPA website for a list of acceptable and unacceptable items.
-The compost materials are mixed in with general yard waste collection, delivered to Waste Management’s transfer station, and then processed at a compost facility.
-Waste Management typically sells the compost to companies for store sales, for commercial landscaping, and for farming.
+The compost materials are mixed in with general yard waste collection, delivered to Waste Management’s transfer station and then processed at a compost facility.
+Waste Management typically sells the compost to companies for store sales, commercial landscaping and farming.
 Residents are responsible to clean the toter, including removing any adhered waste and also any unacceptable materials.
 Toters remain with the resident the entire year, including over winter.Sign up by contacting Waste Management at 800-796-9696 or at www.wm.com/residential/curbside-waste-pickup.jsp.